Compassionate Leave

 Implementation Of The New Statutory Right To Compassionate Leave

-The Employment Rights Bill Delivery Roadmap states the new statutory right to compassionate leave will be introduced in 2027, with consultation expected in autumn 2025.
+The Employment Rights Bill Delivery Roadmap states the new statutory right to compassionate leave will be introduced in 2027.

 Top Tips